 Master this essential documentation concept

-Open Source refers to software with source code that is freely available for anyone to view, modify, and distribute under specific licensing terms.
-This collaborative development model enables transparency, community contribution, and customization.
-For documentation professionals, open source tools and platforms offer cost-effective, flexible solutions that can be tailored to specific workflow needs.
+Software with source code that is freely available for anyone to view, modify, and distribute under specific licensing terms.

 Open Source represents a software development and distribution model where source code is made publicly available, allowing users to examine, modify, and redistribute the software under specific licensing terms.
 This approach fosters collaboration, transparency, and innovation across global communities of developers and users.